 5. The NGINX Application Platform

-The NGINX Application Platform pulls together NGINX Plus, the NGINX WAF, and the upcoming NGINX Unit and NGINX Controller into a powerful platform which forms a new pipeline for application development and delivery.
+The NGINX Application Platform pulls together NGINX Plus, NGINX ModSecurity WAF, and the upcoming NGINX Unit and NGINX Controller into a powerful platform which forms a new pipeline for application development and delivery.
 Our blog post introducing the NGINX Application Platform was the fifth most popular post on our blog.

 More Best of the Blog

 Also earning honorable mentions are NGINX Amplify, with several popular posts; dynamic modules, which were the subject of a sold‑out training course at nginx.conf 2017; and HTTP/2.